nburwell/jira-glue/README.md

 ##### Get Oauth Credentials

-To authenticate to the JIRA API via Oauth, you will need to get an access token and key from JIRA.
-You will then store these locally in the config.yml file (alternatively you can use environment variables with ERB substitution, see below).
+To authenticate to the JIRA API via Oauth, you will need to have an OAuth app configured on your JIRA instance (in the Application Links section), and you will then provide in the config.yml the consumer_key (App specific), access_token and access_key (user specific).
+This assumes you can already generate Oauth tokens on a user's behalf with that consumer_key as well.

-Oauth Token Generator for Invoca Instance: https://jira-glue.herokuapp.com/

-1) Paste the provided key/values into the `config.yml`:
+1) Provide the required key/values in the `config.yml` under `jira_client`:

 ```yaml
 app: